PULdischo/contribute/contribute_workshop.md

 - information about DiScho unit and how to get involved (workshops and consultations)
 - technical specifications
 - instructions for contributing
-- credits and licensing information.
+- credits and licensing information

 A [template file](/readme_template.md) and [further instructions](/readme.md/) for the `readme.md` are available on this repository.

-When submitting your workshop to github, make sure you follow our naming conventions:
+When submitting your workshop to Github, make sure you follow our naming conventions:
-- repository name should be a shortened version of the workshop title.
+- repository name should be a shortened version of the workshop title
 - use all lowercase letters
 - no white (or blank) spaces
-- use hypens (rather than underscores) to indicate white spaces.
+- use hypens (rather than underscores) to indicate white spaces
 - I.e. "Introduction to Python for Working with Text" should be titled "python-for-text"

 Additionally, when making short links, include the repo name as the short link extension, when possible.

-## Contributing a new workshop
+## Contributing a new workshop (for PULdischo members only)
 Only DiScho staff may contribute workshops, except by request.
+See instructions for [joining our organization](https://github.com/PULdischo/contribute?tab=readme-ov-file#join-our-organization-on-github).

 Instructions:
 - create the workshop under your personal account (preferable) or dischoPUL.